 Living overseas and traveling from one country to another, Malaysian food was what we as a family missed the most.
-So, it’s without question that almost every time we arrived back on Malaysian shores after years of being away, we would immediately stop by a Mamak stall and just enjoy the simple everyday fare that is often taken for granted.
+So, it is without question that almost every time we arrived back on Malaysian shores after years of being away, we would immediately stop by a Mamak stall and just enjoy the simple everyday fare that is often taken for granted.

 You really don’t know how much you miss teh tarik (pulled milk tea) until you can’t get a hold of it.
-Dishes like roti canai (Indian-influence layered flatbread) were also must and daging masak hitam berempah (black spiced beef) on top of steaming hot fluffy white rice, most definitely!
+Dishes like roti canai (Indian-influence layered flatbread) were also a must and daging masak hitam berempah (black spiced beef) on top of steaming hot fluffy white rice, most definitely!
 I’m just salivating thinking about it.

 What Would We Do Without Mamak Stalls?!